citp/privacy-policy-historical/m/ma/maf/mafiawars.com.md

 By playing a Zynga game through an SNS, you are authorizing Zynga to collect, store, and use in accordance with this Privacy Policy any and all information that you agreed the SNS could provide to Zynga through the SNS Application Programming Interface ("API").
-Your agreement takes place when you "accept" or "allow" (or similar terms) one of our applications on an SNS.

 **Information We Collect from You Directly**